Cabalbl4/js-namespace/README.md

 ##Usage

-Define full namespace (namespaces are dot-delimited by default)
+Define and use a namespace (namespaces are dot-delimited by default)

 ```javascript
 _namespace = "SOME.NEW.NAMESPACE"